 c.
 Next is a friendly response.
 This could be a simple smile, a nod, or many other manifestations.

-Dr. Jonas Salk wanted to help people and chose to work in the laboratory, a low paying underappreciated arm of medicine.
+Dr. Jonas Salk wanted to help people and chose to work in the laboratory, a low-paying, an underappreciated arm of medicine.
 The polio vaccine was discovered because of compassion.

-Edward Jenner in 1796 sought to reduce small-pox the world’s deadliest disease.
-He discovered that “variolae vaccinae” in cows provided an immunity to milk farmers.
-Dr. Jenner intentionally infected people with cow pox and eliminated small pox in humans.
+Edward Jenner, in 1796 sought to reduce smallpox – the world’s deadliest disease.
+He discovered that “variolae vaccinae” in cows gave milk farmers immunity.
+Dr. Jenner intentionally infected people with cowpox and eliminated smallpox in humans.
 The word vaccine came from variolae vaccinae.

-All religious beliefs have compassion as a basic tenant.
+All religious beliefs have compassion as a primary tenant.

 3. Dreamer.
-The dictionary defines a dreamer as one who lives in a world of fancy and imagination.
-This defines all amusement parks.
-Throw in romance novels and the B-type personality blossoms.
-Then there are the science fiction movies and the “power of the force.”
-Although the primary purpose of these dreamers is to imagine it produces a trillion dollar revenue stream as a by-product.
+The dictionary defines a dreamer as one who lives in a world of imagination.
+This defines all amusement parks—throw in romance novels, and the B-type personality blossoms.

 4. Patience.
 This is the capacity to tolerate delay without confronting stress.
 This is another trait that calms.
-It does not mean to accept laziness or apathy.
+It does not mean accepting laziness or apathy.
 Those are issues of competence and not patience.

 5. Roamer.
-This is taking different routes or going to an unspecified destination.
-Some people take the fastest or shortest route every time.
-They seek to go from point A to point B in the fasted time or cheapest cost.
-The roamer sometimes says, “I will go this way and see what I see.”
-Or, they may say, “Why do I have go to point B at all?”
+This is taking different routes or going to an unknown destination.
+Some people take the fastest or shortest way every time.
+They seek to go from point A to point B in the quickest time.

-This quandary faces almost everyone who retires.
-And, it is not easy to unlearn.
+This difficulty faces almost everyone who retires.
+And it is not easy to unlearn.
 Therefore, try practicing being a roamer a few years before retiring.
-To spice it up, combine roaming with spontaneity.
+To spice it up, combine roaming with a bit of spontaneity.

 This personality type wears their emotions on their sleeves.
 As such, it is not difficult to find what appeals to them.

-Since they enjoy having people around them, organize a picture taking event with lots of people.
-The cherry on top would be having a celebrity drop by.
+Since they enjoy having people around them, organize a picture-taking event with lots of people.
+The cherry on top would have a celebrity drop by.
 They will put that picture on their wall and admire it every day.
-AND, your name will be associated with that picture.
+AND your name will be associated with the picture.